 Now don’t get me wrong, teaching abroad in China is all about broadening your career path and growing as a person… but you can’t deny the travel is a huge plus.
 With EF, most of your time off will come during public holidays.
 So, what is it really like to travel in a country as massive and heavily populated as China?
-Here are a few tips for helping you conquer China travel during the May Holiday.
+Here are a few tips for helping you conquer traveling in China during the May Holiday.

 1. YES, IT’S CROWDED